DateTime

 AddTimezone doesn't affect the output of ToSeconds() in any way, because ToSeconds() always returns GMT time.

-You can also create an Interval from a string literal in the format ISO 8601.
+Interval can also be created from a string literal in the format ISO 8601.

 Examples